sedos-project/organization/docs/visitor/model/gui.md

 ### GUI structure

-To take a closer look at the structure of the data, there are the following four different buttons on the start page that will take you to the respective GUI:
+To take a closer look at the structure of the data, there are the following four different buttons on the [start page](https://sedos.apps.rl-institut.de/) that will take you to the respective GUI:

 **Generate Networks:**

-- Click here to display the data structure and their interrelations graphically.
+- Click here to display the data structure and their interrelations graphically
+- At the top of the GUI you can find the 'Abbreviation Help', where the respective abbreviation can be selected, whereupon the meaning is shown next to it
 - Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of three different aggregation steps.
+The filters are:
+    - Sectors: choose the sectors you want to display
+    - Depth: select the level of detail
+    - Mapping:
+    - Display specific process: choose out of the list of processes
+    - Display specific commodity: choose out of the list of commodities !!! note ""
-- This means, for example, that only selected sectors or processes can be displayed.
+    This way it is possible to display for example only selected sectors or processes.

 **Look at Processes:**